discosultan/aurelia-minesweeper/README.md

 You can now browse the app at http://localhost:9000.
 Changes in the code will automatically build and reload the app.

-## Feature configuration

-Most of the configuration will happen in the `webpack.config.js` file.
-There, you may configure advanced loader features or add direct SASS or LESS loading support.

 ## Bundling

 To build a development bundle (output to /dist) execute: